keeps/commons-ip-dotnet/README.md

 Read more information at [https://www.nuget.org/](https://www.nuget.org/).
 Download the package at [https://www.nuget.org/downloads](https://www.nuget.org/downloads)

 * **IKVM:** IKVM.NET is an implementation of Java for Mono and the Microsoft .NET Framework.
-It includes the following components
+It includes the following components.
     * A Java Virtual Machine implemented in .NET
     * A .NET implementation of the Java class libraries
     * Tools that enable Java and .NET interoperability